 Born and raised in Minnesota, Bethany has dedicated her career to breaking down barriers for the state’s most underserved communities.
 In particular, through roles at nonprofit organizations like Autism Works and Fraser, she has worked to advocate for and support youth and individuals diagnosed with special needs.
 Her drive to see all students, regardless of ability, receive the education they deserve has led her to EdAllies, where she provides development, finance, administrative, and communications support to advance the organization’s mission of ensuring that every young Minnesotan has access to a rigorous and engaging education.
 A first generation college student, Bethany holds a bachelor’s degree in Child Psychology from the University of Minnesota and a master’s in Special Education for Autism Spectrum Disorders from the University of St. Thomas.
-During the winter, Bethany can be found curled up with a book and a cup of coffee.
-When it’s warm, she enjoys kayaking, hammocking, and traveling.
+In her free time, Bethany most often can be found curled up with a book and a cup of coffee.
+In the brief moments she can pull herself away from a story, she enjoys kayaking, hammocking, and traveling.

 What inspires you to work in education advocacy?

 Having gone through a special education preparation program, I understand many of the challenges facing teachers, especially those working in special education.
 Through countless conversations with Twin Cities families and youth, I also appreciate the barriers that they encounter when navigating education systems.
 Even though I chose not to pursue a career as a teacher, I am still committed to changing the landscape of special education, and of education more broadly—work I now get to do as an advocate.
 The students, families, and educators I have met throughout my experiences as a student and teacher-in-training have instilled in me a sense of urgency and possibility.
 I know just how much work there is to do to give students with special needs, and other underserved students, the support they need to be successful, and I also believe that this work is possible.

 What part of your job gets you out of bed in the morning?